FreeCTB/Wifi-Wins-Mono/README.md

 # Wifi-Wins-Mono
-Combine wifi and visual slam to locate
+Combine wifi and visual slam for locating